695kede/xilinx-edge-ai/docs/DPU-Integration/README.md

 3. Copy `<PROJ_ROOT>/sdk_workspace/face_detection/Debug/face_detection.elf` to the `sdcard/face_detection` folder.

-  **Tip:** Click here to execute all the commands at once.</summary>
+   cd im

-4. Copy and paste the following commands:
+   You can  copy and paste the following commands:

  ```
   cd <PROJ ROOT>